Key Takeaways

 - New Tranche 2 entities (real estate agents, conveyancers, property developers) must comply with the new CDD requirements from 1 July 2026.
 There is no extended grace period.

 In other words, if you're a real estate agency, conveyancer, or property developer, there is no soft launch.
 You must be fully compliant from day one.
+Buyers' agents have specific obligations under the reforms too.
 Start with AUSTRAC's Before You Start guidance to understand what is required.

 Get a free compliance checklist for your business: